halibal/halibal/readme.md

 ## About Me

-I'm a front-end developer.
-Worked as a freelance translator (not sworn) (EN<>TR) in my spare time for over 7 years.
-In March, 2022, I've started my front-end development journey.
-I believe in developing oneself constantly by following recent developments in the field and working as a team.
-At the moment I'm familiar with Git version control system and GitHub, development methodologies such as Agile and Scrum, project management systems like Jira; API imitation servers like mockAPI and Postman — API management/testing platform.
+I'm a front-end developer with 2 years of professional responsive web development experience using ReactJS and Redux.
+I’ve got the opportunity to work with different teams in an Agile environment with Scrum principles, and I’ve taken part in designing, production, testing and deployment SDLC phases on Jira.

-In my projects, I've been using programming languages, preprocessors, frameworks, libraries, module bundlers and data formats such as HTML, CSS, SASS (SCSS), JSON, Bootstrap, JavaScript, jQuery, WebPack, React JS, Redux-Toolkit.
-Implementing clean coding, and complying with deadline in these projects are two of my top priorities.
-For the short-term goals, I'll master React JS and Redux-Toolkit; As for the long-term, I'll become a web 3.0 developer.
+Implementing clean coding, and complying with deadline in these projects have been two of my top priorities.
+And I'm always open to learning new technologies.

 <p align="center" style="text-align: center;">
     <a href="https://github.com/halibal">